qwerty514/RSZ-Reader/README.md

 #RSZ-Reader
 C-program which reads multiple RSZ-files, organizes the data, and writes it in an outputfile.
 The program gets filenames from an index file.
-The program will look for 10 interations of a run.
+The program wil automaticly detect the amount of iterations.
-It is written for a certain situation.
+The program is written for a specific situation.
 Example of index and a single example file are included.(In 'sources' folder)

 #TO-DO